 Meanwhile, some children of immigrants brought to the rally wore shirts with the words: "My mother is an immigrant."

 "We all need to get somewhere.
-I mean, we all need to drive," said Karina Burciaga, an 18-year-old college student who was brought the country illegally from Mexico as a small child.
+I mean, we all need to drive," said Karina Burciaga, an 18-year-old college student who was brought to the U.S. illegally from Mexico as a small child.
 "It's essential for safer communities."

 Jose Castro, 17, of Albuquerque, said the issues was not just a matter for illegal immigrants trying to get to work but also for some high school students who need a car to get to school.
 "I know a lot of people who need their licenses to drive to school," said Castro.
 "They want to follow the law."